Welcome to the first semester of your bachelor’s program!

 Summer/Winter University program for new studentsPreparing for the first exam week of the semester

 Studying during the semester break?
 The Summer/Winter University is a study acceleration program that allows you to take classes during the holidays and get ahead in your studies.
 The Summer University program is held in September, the Winter program in February.
-At the moment, all study acceleration programs are held in German.
+We recomment that you take courses in the Summer (or Winter University) - especially if you plan to finish your bachelor's program within six semesters.

 Learn more about the Summer/Winter University, dates and deadlines at Study Acceleration Programs.